Mahón - Capital of Menorca

 Mahon, or also known as Maó, is the capital of Menorca, which is part of the Balearic Islands, which belongs to Spain.

 About a third of the total population of Menorca, around 25,000 people, live in the capital.
-Mahon has a natural harbour and there are therefore various options for viewing the city from the water from a canal boat.
+Mahon has a natural harbour and there are therefore various activities and trips for viewing the city from the water including a glass bottom boat.
 The natural harbour is one of the main attractions of the city.

 Around this square, you will find beautiful historic buildings that are definitely worth seeing if you are staying in the city or if you are visiting for a day during your holiday in Menorca.

-There are two beautiful churches in Mahon, the Iglesia de Sant Francesc from the thirteenth century and the Iglesia de Santa Maria from the eighteenth century.
-This last church is one of the most important religious monuments in the city.
+A must visit in Mahon, the Iglesia de Santa Maria from the eighteenth century.
+This church is one of the most important religious monuments in the city.

 The Capital City of Mahon where people love walking through the historic areas whilst taking in the stunning Mahon Harbour which happens to be one of the deepest natural harbours in the world.

-While nowadays, this city is a bustling center for tourism and trade, this wasn’t always the case.
-In fact, this city was once riddled with destruction and suffering was once one of the most important military ports in the entire Mediterranean.
+While nowadays, this city is a bustling centre for tourism and trade, this wasn’t always the case.
+In fact, this city was once riddled with destruction and suffering and was once one of the most important military ports in the entire Mediterranean.